 The FDA, for example, has requirements in place for all food, drug, and medical device manufacturers, but companies often find loopholes to testing procedures or find ways to omit test results in order to get their product to market quicker.
+The reason for doing this often revolves around the bottom line and making as much profit as possible.
 Many products are also not properly tested for long-term use.
 This is especially true of medical devices and prescription drugs.

 When a product ends up harming an individual or a group of individuals, the manufacturer will generally place a recall on the product once they figure out if the entire line of products needs to be taken off the shelves.
 Many product recalls can be found on the Consumer Product Safety Commission’s website.
 Oftentimes, however, these recalls do not come fast enough.

-Product defects usually present in three main categories:
+Product defects usually present in one or more of the following three categories:

-- Design defects/Faulty design – In these cases, the product manufacturer, engineer, or designer is usually held liable.
+- Design Defects.
+In these cases, the product’s manufacturer, engineer, or designer is usually held liable.
 These cases often happen when a corporation is trying to make products as cheaply as possible.
 They may decide to cut corners in designing the product which may make the item unsafe.

-- Manufacturing defects – In these cases, the product manufacturer is generally held accountable for injuries.
+- Manufacturing Defects.
+In these cases, the product manufacturer is generally held liable for injuries.
 These types of defects may affect a single unit or an entire product line depending on how the defect happened.
 Was a factory worker distracted and failed to use the correct part?
 Was a quality checker overworked?
 Both instances are examples of manufacturer negligence.

-- Faulty advertising, packaging, or labeling – In these instances, a product’s package designer, retailer, distributor, or advertiser may be found liable.
+- Faulty Labeling.
+In these instances, a product’s package designer, retailer, distributor, or advertiser may be found liable.
 All products must be sold with adequate safety warnings in place and must be simple to understand.
 If these warnings are not in place, consumers may become injured.
-This is also sometimes what’s known as a “failure to warn”.
+This is also sometimes what’s known as a “failure to warn.”

 What Must I Prove in a Defective Product Claim?

-To prove all three points, you’ll need the help of an experienced and qualified product liability attorney in Columbia.
+To prove your case, you’ll need the help of an experienced and qualified product liability attorney in Columbia.
 Expert testimony and sound evidence will be needed to help prove your case.
 The attorneys at our firm will be able to help you provide both to ensure your case is as solid as it needs to be.